tonimelisma/Relay-Android/ARCH.md

 ### Incremental Ingest & Permissions Gate

 - On first run per kind, perform a full scan.
 Then incremental ingest filters by provider id per kind (new rows have `providerId > lastSeen`) using ascending, chunked `_id` queries to cover all folders (not just inbox) without arbitrary caps.
 Inserts are batched transactionally to minimize UI emissions and memory usage.
 - Ingest runs automatically at app start (when permissions are granted).
-Content observers on `content://sms`, `content://mms`, and best-effort `content://im/chat` trigger ingest on changes while the app is foregrounded.
+Content observers on `content://sms`, `content://mms`, and (if allowed by `ImProviderGate`) `content://im/chat` trigger ingest on changes while the app is foregrounded.
 The previous foreground polling loop (~10s) and manual scan button were removed.
 - WorkManager performs periodic ingest in the background to catch missed broadcasts and all RCS.
 - Permissions gate: if required permissions (READ_SMS, RECEIVE_SMS, RECEIVE_MMS, RECEIVE_WAP_PUSH) are missing, the UI renders only the explanation + request flow; list is hidden until all are granted.
 - A simple concurrency guard ensures only one ingest runs at a time.